sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 #### Momentum
 Momentum helps to know the direction of the next step with the knowledge of the previous steps.
 It helps to prevent oscillations.
 A typical choice of momentum is between 0.5 to 0.9. <br/>
 #### Number of epochs
+* The number of epochs is a hyperparameter of gradient descent that controls the number of complete passes through the training dataset.
 * Number of epochs is the number of times the whole training data is shown to the network while training.
 * Increase the number of epochs until the validation accuracy starts decreasing even when training accuracy is increasing(overfitting).
 #### Batch size
+* The batch size is a hyperparameter of gradient descent that controls the number of training samples to work through before the model’s internal parameters are updated.
 * Mini batch size is the number of sub samples given to the network after which parameter update happens.
 * A good default for batch size might be 32.
 Also try 32, 64, 128, 256, and so on.
 #### Iterations